HHNM/CGP_jumping_game_python/README.md

 An AI that learns to jump on platforms, using Cartesian Genetic Programming algorithm.

-- There are 3 independent python files:
+`main.py` : To run the game played using Cartesian Genetic Programming algorithm

-  `redjumps_withuser_inputs.py` : you can play and test the game using user inputs: left, right and up keys, to make sure that the game is playable.
+`gameHuman.py` : to play the game using user input (left and right arrow for movement and up arrow to jump)

-  `redjumps_ai_without_neat.py` : the character jumps using a movetoplatform() function.

-  `redjumps_neat.py` : the ai learns to jump using NEAT-python.
+`CGP.py` : The Cartesian Genetic Programming Algorithm.

+`gameAI.py` :  modification on `gameHuman.py` to be played and executed using the CGP instead of user input by a population of players.

+`settings.py` : Game settings

+`sprites.py` : Game sprites classes (player and platform)

+`postprocess.py` : Obtain the math formula and the CGP trees

 <p align="center">
   <img src="GithubImage/GameScene.png" width="361.6" height="538.4">
 </p>

-<sub >*The work on the inputs can still be improved.*</sub>
+# References
+The CGP code is based on this [repository](https://github.com/ShuhuaGao/gpFlappyBird)